-As far as I’m aware, I’m not allergic to any foodstuffs (only wasps!) and I can only imagine what a complete drag it is to have to read every food label, or make enquiries at restaurants and other people’s houses as to whether or not something on the menu includes a particular allergen.
+As far as I’m aware, I’m not allergic to any foodstuffs (only wasps!) and I can only imagine what a complete drag it is to have to read every food label or make enquiries at restaurants and other people’s houses as to whether or not something on the menu includes a particular allergen.
 Anyway, a friend was coming to dinner the other night who is a celiac, which means she can’t eat gluten, so I wanted to make sure she could safely eat whatever I planned to serve.
-This chocolate and mandarin torte was perfect because although it looks like a posh chocolate cake, it doesn’t actually contain any flour.
-However, it does contain almonds so I’m afraid it’s no good if you have a nut allergy!
+This chocolate and mandarin torte is perfect because although it looks like a posh chocolate cake, it doesn’t actually contain any flour.
+It does contain almonds though so I’m afraid it’s no good if you have a nut allergy!

 You will need…

 - A 23cm loose bottom or springform cake tin, well greased with melted butter and lined with baking parchment

 - 1 1/2 teaspoons freshly ground coffee – use a well-flavoured Italian roast for best results.
 Instant coffee isn’t an acceptable substitute.

 - A jar of Bonne Maman Mandarin Marmalade (apricot jam is the usual choice if you can’t find the mandarin marmalade but most good supermarkets – Waitrose, Sainsbury’s etc. stock it).

 - 300g dark chocolate, minimum 70%, broken into pieces